nqst/nqst.github.io/lists/book-notes/feeling-good.md

 > Your assumption that they are “being unfair” implies that your way of looking at things is universally accepted.
 For this to be the case, everyone would have to be the same.
 But we aren’t.
 We all think differently.
 When you overlook this and blame the other person for being “unfair” you are unnecessarily polarizing the interaction because the other person will feel insulted and defensive.
 Then the two of you will argue fruitlessly about who is “right.”
 The whole dispute is based on the illusion of “absolute fairness.”

 > Suppose you are enraged about some senseless violence you read about in the paper.
 Here the act seems clearly hurtful and immoral.
-Nevertheless, your anger may not be adaptive if — as is usually the case — there is nothing you plan to do about it.
-If, in contrast, you choose to help the victims or begin a campaign to fight crime in some way, your anger might again be adaptive.
+Nevertheless, your anger may not be [useful] if — as is usually the case — there is nothing you plan to do about it.
+If, in contrast, you choose to help the victims or begin a campaign to fight crime in some way, your anger might again be [useful].

 > He asked himself: What have we learned in the laboratory about the most effective scientific methods for influencing all living organisms, including bacteria, plants, and rats?
 Can we apply these principles to wayward and sometimes brutal husbands?
 The answer to these questions was straightforward — <mark>reward the desired behavior instead of punishing the undesired behavior.</mark>

-> Ultimately your anger is caused by your belief that someone is acting unfairly or some event is unjust.
-The intensity of the anger will increase in proportion to the severity of the maliciousness perceived and if the act is seen as intentional.

 > If you learn to see the world through other people’s eyes, you will often be surprised to realize their actions are not unfair from their point of view.